 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Nintendo and their franchises gets ripped a lot too, largely for gimmicky motion controls and their lack of innovation in main franchises (he has said positive things about certain games like the Wind Waker).
+Nintendo and their franchises gets ripped a lot too, largely for what he sees as "gimmicky motion controls" and a lack of innovation in main franchises (he has said positive things about certain games like the Wind Waker).
 However, it's also very Zig-Zagged in the Eighth Generation of Consoles.
-He will still rail on Nintendo for their practices, but he's praised the Wii U the most of the eighth generation because it's been the only gaming console that wants to function AS a gaming console, rather than an inferior PC.
+He will still rail on Nintendo for their practices, but he's praised the Wii U the most of the eighth generation because it's been for him the only gaming console that wants to function AS a gaming console, rather than an inferior PC.

 Boxer shorts with googly eyes in the LittleBigPlanet review.
 At the very end of the review it then came back as a Ringu-esque Screamer Trailer.
 Possibly connected to an earlier comment about "[sticking] googly eyes all over your mission hub".